Back to Blog

 QBI Deduction: Applies to Both

-Both default LLCs and S Corps qualify for the Qualified Business Income (QBI) deduction — a 20% deduction on qualified business income under IRC §199A.
+Both default LLCs and S corps qualify for the Qualified Business Income (QBI) deduction — a 20% deduction on qualified business income under IRC §199A, made permanent by the One Big Beautiful Bill Act.

-Key difference for S Corps: The QBI deduction applies to your pass-through income (distributions), NOT your W-2 salary.
-Since your salary is W-2 income, it doesn't qualify for the QBI deduction.
-This means the S Corp election can slightly reduce your QBI deduction amount.
+Key difference for S corps: The QBI deduction applies to your pass-through income (distributions), NOT your W-2 salary.
+Since your salary is W-2 income, it doesn't qualify.
+This means the S corp election can reduce your QBI deduction amount.

 Legal citation: IRC §199A governs the QBI deduction.
 IRC §199A(c)(4) excludes reasonable compensation from QBI.